alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 #### Send

 The fastest way to submit your shipment to Biz Courier, straight from WooCommerce.
 At each order page, you can click on _Send shipment_.
+You can also manually add and edit shipment voucher numbers.

-_Note: You need to synchronize your stock levels first._
+_Note: You need to synchronize your stock levels first for Biz Warehouse enabled products in the order._

 #### Track

 If a shipment is sent from the WordPress Dashboard, you can view the tracking code and the shipment status history directly from the page of the order.

-You can also include the `{biz_tracking_code}` dynamic field in order confirmation emails sent to your customers.
-To do that, head to _WooCommerce Settings > Emails_.
+You can also enable automatic order status updates to change `processing` order statuses to `completed` or `cancelled`, based on Biz Courier data.

 #### Modify